withastro/docs/src/pages/en/guides/cms/directus.md

 ---
 title: Directus & Astro
-description: Using Directus in your Astro project
+description: Using Directus as a CMS to manage content in your Astro project
 layout: ~/layouts/CMSLayout.astro
 stub: true
 ---